-The penalty payment imposed by the Financial Supervisory Authority may amount to no more than 10% of the turnover of the credit institution or financial institution for the year preceding the act or failure to act, or to EUR 5 million, whichever is the higher.
-When the credit institution or financial institution is part of a group, turnover refers to the turnover shown in the consolidated financial statements of the group's highest parent company.
+The penalty payment imposed by the Financial Supervisory Authority may amount to no more than 10% of the turnover of the credit institution or financial institution for the year preceding the imposition of the penalty payment, or to EUR 5 million, whichever is the higher.
+When the credit institution or financial institution is part of a group, turnover refers to the turnover shown in the consolidated financial statements of the group's highest parent company for the year preceding the imposition of the penalty payment.
 If the financial statements have not been completed by the date on which the penalty payment is imposed, the penalty payment shall be based on the turnover shown in the financial statements for the previous year.
 If the credit institution or financial institution has only recently taken up business and no financial statements are available, the turnover shall be assessed on the basis of other available information.
+(444/2023)